 Until cryptocurrency regulations (or even better,

 You might have bought some crypto in 2018, had an employer pay you in crypto for work, accepted payment in crypto, or paid a freelancer in crypto.
-Just the thought of figuring out capital gains on all that activity can make a new trader queasy.
+Alternatively, you may be an active crypto trader, with tons of crypto to crypto transactions.
+Just the thought of figuring out capital gains on all that activity can make someone queasy.

-As an individual investor, you are on your own as far as reporting.
-There’s no 3rd party, as you have in stock trades, automatically keeping track of it all and preparing corresponding reports.
+As an individual investor, you are on your own as far as reporting, but there are different types of crypto tax software to help you.
+There’s no one 3rd party, as you have in stock trades, automatically keeping track of it all and preparing corresponding reports.
 Even though Coinbase does issue 1099-K’s, they only do so for investors who received at least $20,000 in gains with over 200 transactions.
 (This policy can vary state by state, and Coinbase says it will be updating its tax info in January of 2019).